IntersectMBO/plutus/docs/raml/README.md

    * Another possibility is to pretend that integral inputs are in fact Peano numbers, which RAML _can_ deal with.
-Having got bounds in terms of the sizes of Peano inputs, we could get bounds in terms of the bit-length of the inputs (which is what Plutus sizes refer to) by replacing each variable _n_ representing the size of a Peano number with 2<sup>n</sup>.
+Having got bounds in terms of the sizes of Peano inputs, we might be able to could get bounds in terms of the bit-length of the inputs (which is what Plutus sizes refer to) by modifying the bounds appropriately.
 Further investigation would be required to check if this is in fact feasible.

 * Actual resource usage of course depends on the behaviour of compiled code.
 The RAML evaluator is quite straightforward and doesn't make